European-Unified-ID/EUID-docs/api/v1/README.md

 # EUID API Documentation

 For EUID definition, forms, guiding principles, components, and other conceptual details, see [EUID Overview](../../README.md).
-For contact and license information, as well as normalization and hash encoding rules, see [Getting Started with EUID](../README.md).
+For contact and license information, normalization and hash encoding rules, and other requirements, see [Getting Started with EUID](../README.md).

 For details on using the API, see the following pages.